vk2diy/adxi/README.md

        * `n` = Exponent (typically around 0.5)
      * As the voltage rating (`V_C`) increases, the capacitance (`C`) decreases.
      * Once the zener reaches its breakdown voltage, the capacitance tends to stabilize and doesn't change significantly with further increases in current.
+ * __Discovered some low-voltage components__.
+   * Certain components will be swapped out for higher voltage equivalents.
+ * __Discovered less than ideal diode selection__.
+   * Diode switching speed in the forward and reverse power sampling circuit was identified as a concern.
+   * I have done a [write-up on this](doc/swr-and-power-metering)
+ * __Discovered topology error__.
+   * Through a manual review, discovered not one but two topology errors in the late stage modules.
+   * One error was to do with the overall topology across the main board interface.
+   * One error was to do with the ordering of resonator components (`L2`/`C2` inverse).
+   * The first prototype late stage module schematic has been updated to reflect the correct topology.

 ## Update (2024-09-11)